 - Decision-making through timely access to critical information.

 Within 48 hours of a disaster, the ETC provides vital security communications services and voice and internet connectivity to assist the response community in their life-saving operations.
 Within four weeks, ETC services are expanded for continued emergency relief.

 Through its ETC2020 strategy, the cluster is evolving from being primarily a service provider, to broker, facilitator and convenor of technology in emergency response.

 Partnering for Effective Emergency Response

 Services for the Response Community

-Staff from all response organizations can use ETC services, regardless of membership.
+Staff from all response organizations can use ETC services, regardless of partnership.
 In the West Africa Ebola response operation, ETC internet connectivity services are available to all organizations involved in efforts to fight the virus, including medical workers and national response teams.

 ETC activities are field-driven, with plans and projects reviewed and endorsed by local working groups.
 Communications services provided by the ETC in the different phases of an emergency operation are outlined in the Emergency Telecommunications Cluster Service Catalogue.
 Representatives from aid organizations interested in participating in inter-agency ICT services and information-sharing can attend local working group meetings.

 Becoming an ETC Partner

-Organizations which have an interest in humanitarian assistance, will support the achievement of the mandate of the ETC and can commit to making a positive contribution to the ETC, can become an ETC member.
+Organizations which have an interest in humanitarian assistance, will support the achievement of the mandate of the ETC and can commit to making a positive contribution to the ETC, can become an ETC partner.

-ETC membership is open to all Inter-Agency Standing Committee (IASC) members.
-Non-IASC members can submit a request to the ETC Secretariat to attend the bi-annual Plenary Meetings as an observer and submit a formal membership application.
+ETC partnership is open to all Inter-Agency Standing Committee (IASC) members.
+Non-IASC members can submit a request to the ETC Secretariat to attend the annual Plenary Meetings as an observer and submit a formal partnership application.